 The group tests annually, or more frequently if events or changes in circumstances indicate impairment, whether goodwill has suffered any impairment, in accordance with the accounting policy stated in note 2.
 The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.
 These calculations require the use of assumptions, including estimated discount rates based on the current cost of capital and growth rates of the estimated future cash flows.
-No impairment charge was required in 2017 (2016: A\$nil).
+No impairment charge was required during the financial year ended 30 June 2018 (2017: A\$nil).